-On May 8, 2019, the Diplomacy Center Foundation, the private sector fundraising partner for the National Museum of American Diplomacy museum, hosted a celebratory luncheon to dedicate the Founding Ambassadors Concourse.
-The luncheon was held at the 21,000 square foot glass entrance pavilion of the Diplomacy Center at the United States (U.S.) Department of State.
+On May 8, 2019, the Diplomacy Center Foundation, the private sector fundraising partner for the National Museum of American Diplomacy (previously known as the United States Diplomacy Center), hosted a celebratory luncheon to dedicate the Founding Ambassadors Concourse.
+The luncheon was held at the 21,000-square-foot glass entrance pavilion of the Diplomacy Center at the U.S. Department of State.

 This special dedication honored the Founding Ambassadors, all individual donors who have received presidential appointments and donated $100,000 or more to the creation of the museum, which is set to open in 2022.
 To date, 66 Founding Ambassadors have raised a combined total of over $10 million.
 They include two former U.S. Secretaries of State, one former U.S. Secretary of Defense, and 63 former U.S. ambassadors.
 The campaign is chaired by Ambassador Stuart Bernstein (ret.), who also serves on the Diplomacy Center Foundation Board of Directors.

 The Diplomacy Center Foundation welcomed more than 100 guests that included Founding Ambassadors, additional donors, and members of the diplomatic community.
 Ambassador William C. Harrop (ret.), Founding Ambassador and Chair of the Diplomacy Center Foundation Board of Directors, offered the opening remarks.
-He recognized Ambassador Elizabeth Frawley Bagley (ret.) for her efforts in raising the first $50 million for the National Museum of American Diplomacy.
+He recognized Ambassador Elizabeth Frawley Bagley (ret.) for her efforts in raising the first $50 million for the museum.

-Speakers also included Diplomacy Center Director Mary Kane.
-Mrs. Kane spoke about the outstanding education programs currently available at the National Museum of American Diplomacy and updated guests about the Diplomacy Center’s current museum exhibit planning.
+Speakers also included the museum’s Director Mary Kane.
+Mrs. Kane spoke about the outstanding education programs currently available at the museum and updated guests about the museum’s current exhibit planning.

 Ambassador Stuart Bernstein (ret.) concluded the luncheon by emphasizing the importance of diplomacy in maintaining a peaceful international order and the need to communicate this message through the creation of a museum dedicated to American diplomacy.
 He stated, “There are hundreds of museums in [… the U.S.] that are dedicated to military and war – over 400 – and not a single one to diplomacy! […Therefore,] when Ambassador Elizabeth Frawley Bagley asked me to support the building of this museum I did not hesitate.”
 In his closing remarks, Ambassador Bernstein officially dedicated the space to the Founding Ambassadors.